AngeloHYang/Blog/Jan. 2019/README.md

 ## 1/3/2019 8:33:13 P.M.

 - Update Adding Photos in Markdown.md
     - Add "Previous" and "Home"

+## 11:15:29 A.M.
+1/4/2019

+- Update Adding Photos in Markdown
+    - Add "Next" with a link to it
+    - Finish writing

+## 11:20:00 A.M.
+1/4/2019

+- Update Adding Photos in Markdown
+  - Replace "Janurary" with "January"
+  - Replace "Retrived" with "Retrieved"

+> What should I say about grammatical mistakes?😂